Freon is a hazardous gas that limits oxygen supply to the lungs and cells in the body.

 Refrigerant Dehumidifiers

-These dehumidifiers are effective at room temperature and not in cooler temperatures.
+Refrigerant dehumidifiers are most effective at room temperature and not in cooler temperatures.
 When used in places with temperatures below 18°C (64.4°F), ice forms on the metal cooling plates, preventing the dehumidifier from working properly.

 Highly modified refrigerant dehumidifiers can work under low temperatures using advanced features.
-However, they are more expensive.
+However, these units are more expensive.

 Desiccant Dehumidifiers

-These dehumidifiers use a desiccant (a hygroscopic substance) to absorb water vapor from the air.
+These types of dehumidifiers use a desiccant (a hygroscopic substance) to absorb water vapor from the air.
 The most common desiccants used are silica gel and calcium chloride.

 The advantage of these dehumidifiers is that they can work at low temperatures without the risk of ice formation.
-Thus, they are ideal for use in basements and garages.
+This makes them ideal for use in basements and garages.

 Desiccant dehumidifiers are quieter and have a longer lifespan than refrigerant dehumidifiers.
 However, they are more expensive than their refrigerant counterparts.